700 NONINSTRUCTIONAL OPERATIONS AND BUSINESS SERVICES

 The school district shall assume the risk of property damage, legal liability, and dishonesty in cases in which the exposure is so small or dispersed that a loss would not significantly affect the operation of the education program or financial condition of the school district.

-Insurance of buildings, structures, or property in the open shall not generally be purchased to cover loss exposures below $1000 unless such insurance is required by statute or contract.
+Insurance of buildings, structures, or property in the open shall not generally be purchased to cover loss exposures below $5,000 or industry level determined norms unless such insurance is required by statute or contract.

 The board may retain a private organization for fixed assets management services.